Relaxation

 Transformation \(r\)?:

-Distance from Bucharest to
+Straight-line distances from Bucharest to

-Assume relaxation \(\mathcal{R} = (\mathcal{P}^{\prime}, r, h^{\prime *})\): You are pretending to be a bird!
+Assume relaxation \(\mathcal{R} = (\mathcal{P}^{\prime}, r, h^{\prime *})\): Straight-line distances (you are pretending to be a bird!)

 Native?: